gasolin/transmonitor/README.md

 To fetch specific blocks data, `getBlockEpic$` is added, so user can easier check previous blocks and now there's always a link for user to get the block data.

 ![Imgur](https://i.imgur.com/3OaIZt3.gif)

-To improve the user experience, we can create new action to batch get and update recent blocks.
-Or we can add an input field to let user input the block number and get any block data.